 Hometown: I consider Leland, MI my hometown.
 But I was raised in the small farming town of Potterville, MI.

 What does being a Glide Yogi mean to you?
 I feel honored to be a Glide Yogi.
 It has opened so many doors in my life and allowed me to meet so many amazing like minded people.
 It inspires me to continue to follow my passions, to keep dreaming up new and exciting ways to push myself to the next level and all with the hope that I can inspire others to do the same along my journey.
 Being a Glide Yogi mean being a inspiration for a lifestyle that can’t be beat, life is too short to not pursue your dreams.
+Having access to the best inflatable paddle boards is really an honor.

 Top three songs in your yoga playlist?
 Rama by Earthrise Soundsystem// Crooked Muse by Beats Antique (<